Symi sailing holidays

 St George bay (Thessálona), looking WNW, with the unlit Cape Spathiés in the foreground.

-Yachts at anchor at the Northern end of St George's beach (Ormos Thessálona).
+Yachts at anchor at the northern end of St George's beach (Ormos Thessálona).

-Drop anchor in 3½ – 10 m near the beach Lat Long or close to the North shore Lat Long where there are plenty of convenient rocks to take a line to.
+Drop anchor in 3½ – 10 m near the beach Lat Long or close to the north shore Lat Long where there are plenty of convenient rocks to take a line to.

 There is a modest Monastery of Ayios Georgios - Μονή Αγίου Γεωργίου worth visiting in the middle of the beach.